Don't Give Up on Us (song): Cover versions

 American soul singer Billy Paul recorded a version for his 1977 album Only the Strong Survive, which was released as a single in the UK the following year.

 The song is popular in the Philippines and has been covered by Zsa Zsa Padilla, Kuh Ledesma, Jimmy Bondoc, Marion Aunor, JM de Guzman and Piolo Pascual for the soundtrack of the 2006 film of the same title.

 In popular culture

 Owen Wilson (playing Hutch, originally Soul's character) sang the song during a scene in the film version of Starsky and Hutch.
-The song was also used in the film Johnny English Reborn (2011).
+The song was also used, as well as sung by Rowan Atkinson and Daniel Kaluuya, in the spy comedy film Johnny English Reborn.